tylerflint/smartos-live/src/img/man/imgadm.1m.md

       <uuid>".
     - "imgadm update" used to be required to fetch current available image manifests from the image source(s).
 That is no longer required.
-      However, "imgadm update" remains and now fetches image manifests for **locally install images that were not installed by imgadm**.
+      However, "imgadm update" remains (for backwards compat) and now fetches image manifests for **locally install images that were not installed by imgadm**.
 If there are none, then "imgadm update" is a no-op.
     - "imgadm list" default output columns have changed from "UUID, OS, PUBLISHED, URN" to "UUID, NAME, VERSION, OS, PUBLISHED".
       The image "urn" field is now deprecated, hence the change.
 The old